Oil Spill Research

 - the use of computational toxicology to assess the potential environmental and health impacts of dispersants;

-- the use of spatial, temporal, and spectral resolution for satellites to guide response and cleanup operations;
+- satellites to guide response and cleanup operations;

 - developing innovative techniques using satellites and underwater sensors to detect oil when it cannot be seen.

-What Agency researchers learn is made available to support EPA regional offices, states, and others involved in oil spill emergency response planning.
-The EPA's role in oil spills is determined by law under the federal statute through the Oil Pollution Act and the National Oil and Hazardous Substances Pollution Contingency Plan.
+The information EPA researchers learn is to support EPA regional offices, states, and others involved in oil spill emergency response planning.
+EPA's role in oil spills is determined by law under the federal statute through the Oil Pollution Act and the National Oil and Hazardous Substances Pollution